leoliao1980/WifiSensorCar/README.md

   1. Remote control direction for the car and WebCam through WIFI
   2. Able to collect environmental data and display to Web Server or upload to the Cloud
   3. Web serve has beautiful UI(html)
-  4. Alarm mode when detect object moving
+  4. Launch Alarm Mode when detect object moving
   5.

 @phase 2